 What do vehicle finance companies class as a New Start Company?

-In the eyes of vehicle funders, a new start company is classed as “A company that has been registered with companies house & trading for up to 1 year or less.”
-Whether this be a limited company, sole trader, plc or partnership.
+In the eyes of vehicle funders, a new start company is one which has been trading for 2 years or less.
+This applies to all trading styles, whether you're a sole trader, plc, partnership or limited company.

 Still got reservations?
-Read some of our frequently asked questions below to put your mind at ease.
+Read some of our frequently asked questions below or read our new company case study to put your mind at ease.

 Most of our funders class a “New Start” company by one that has been trading for less than 12 calendar months, and is a registered limited company.

 A low or negative net worth will relate to a weaker financial strength and a lower credit rating, thus directly affecting the individual’s or the company’s ability to raise funds from the market.

 We manage fleets of all different shapes and sizes.
 From small fleets of vans for a tradesperson, to a large fleet of 50 cars and vans for large multinational companies.
 Once we’ve completed our FREE fleet consultation we can then look at how we can maximise the potential of your existing fleet.

 You will know if you’re “fully committed” to another finance company as an extra request for vehicles has been denied.
 We have the widest variety of funders so can offer people who are fully-committed another route to finance.